CFeRHAN/FaceRecognition/README.md

 Contributions to this project are welcome.
 Feel free to submit bug reports, feature requests, or pull requests.

 # Contact
-For any inquiries or feedback, please contact Your Name.
+Feel free to contact for any inquiries or feedback